RRULE2001/Downloads/README.md

 # Electrical Information

+## Circuit Creation Tools
+This folder is for various tools used when creating schematics and pcb layouts.

-## Wiring HowTo
+## Battery Testing
-This repository is for setting up wiring in for different things like battery testing or any other complex wiring schematics.
+This folder is for setting up wiring in for different things like battery testing.